wdevore/Ranger-Dart/README.md

 **Ranger** has a [Blog](https://plus.google.com/u/0/b/109136453872758385259/109136453872758385259/posts) where I periodically post statues.

 ###[Author](#author)
-Hello, I am [Will DeVore](https://plus.google.com/u/0/b/104513085420089025698/104513085420089025698/posts) the current developer of **Ranger**.
+Hello, I am [Will DeVore](https://plus.google.com/u/0/b/104513085420089025698/104513085420089025698/posts) the current developer of **Ranger** and **Sack**.
 I find it a pleasure working with the [Dart](https://www.dartlang.org/) language.
 Its integration with HTML/CSS/Canvas/WebGL is solid and functional.

 ###[License](#license)
 See [MIT license](LICENSE)